Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Published: Mar.
 13, 2023 at 3:38 AM EDT|Updated: 2 hours ago

-Friday's game that pits the Notre Dame Fighting Irish (25-5) against the Southern Utah Thunderbirds (23-9) at Purcell Pavilion is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 78-56 in favor of Notre Dame, who is heavy favorites by our model.
-Tipoff is at 3:30 PM ET on March 17.
+Friday's game at Purcell Pavilion has the Notre Dame Fighting Irish (25-5) taking on the Southern Utah Thunderbirds (23-9) at 3:30 PM ET (on March 17).
+Our computer prediction projects a lopsided 78-56 victory as our model heavily favors Notre Dame.

-The Fighting Irish dropped their most recent game 64-38 against Louisville on Saturday.
+The Fighting Irish are coming off of a 64-38 loss to Louisville in their most recent outing on Saturday.

 Notre Dame vs. Southern Utah Game Info